aliyousefi-dev/ova/docs/Spaces.md

 RootSpace.

+PrimarySpace
+LinkedSpaces

 we don't have a sub channel.
 maybe we have the topics but we don't have the sub channel

 but the

+what if we link the video with space id ? this open a new way to a video can be link on multiple spaces. without duplication